leosocy/EDCC-Palmprint-Recognition/CONTRIBUTING.md

 ## Pull Request Guidelines

 Before you submit a pull request, check that it meets these guidelines:

-1. The pull request should include tests and reach the codecov requirement.
+1. The pull request should include tests and reach the codecov requirement(see in [.codecov.yml](https://github.com/Leosocy/EDCC-Palmprint-Recognition/blob/master/.codecov.yml)).
+1. Please follow `Clean Code` standards, and it would be nicer to follow the [Google C++ Code Style](https://leosocy.top/Google%20C++%20Code%20Style/).